uccser/cs-field-guide/text/en/chapters/programming-languages.md

 And the full MIPS program for this is as follows.
 You can go away and change it.

 ```
-#Define the data strings
+# Define the data strings
 .data
 go_str:   .asciiz "GO!!!!!\n"
 new_line: .asciiz "\n"

 .text
-#Where should we start?
+# Where should we start?
 .globl main

 main:
-	li $t0, 5    #Put our starting value 5 into register $t0.
+  # Put our starting value 5 into register $t0.
 We will update it as we go
+  li $t0, 5
-	li $t1, 0    #Put our stopping value 0 into register $t1
+  # Put our stopping value 0 into register $t1
+  li $t1, 0

-start_loop:      #This label is just used for the jumps to refer to
+# This label is just used for the jumps to refer to
+start_loop:
-	#This says that if the values in $t0 and $t1 are the same, it should jump down to the end_loop label.
+  # This says that if the values in $t0 and $t1 are the same,
+  # it should jump down to the end_loop label.
+This is the
-	#This is the main loop condition.
+  # main loop condition.
   beq $t0, $t1, end_loop
-	#These three lines prepare for and print the current int
+  # These three lines prepare for and print the current int
-	move $a0, $t0 # It must be moved into $a0 for the printing
+  # It must be moved into $a0 for the printing
+  move $a0, $t0
   li $v0, 1
   syscall
-	#These three lines print a new line character so that each number is on a new line
+  # These three lines print a new line character so that
+  # each number is on a new line
   li $v0, 4
   la $a0, new_line
   syscall
-	addi $t0, $t0, -1 #Add -1 to the value in $t0, i.e decrement it by 1
+  # Add -1 to the value in $t0, i.e decrement it by 1
+  addi $t0, $t0, -1
-	j start_loop  #Jump back up to the start_loop label
+  # Jump back up to the start_loop label
+  j start_loop

-end_loop: #This is the end loop label that we jumped to when the loop is false
+# This is the end loop label that we jumped to when the loop is false
+end_loop:
-	#These three lines print the “GO!!!!” string
+  # These three lines print the “GO!!!!” string
   li $v0, 4
   la $a0, go_str
   syscall
-	#And these 2 lines make the program exit nicely
+  # And these 2 lines make the program exit nicely
   li $v0, 0
   jr $ra
 ```

 Can you change the Python program so that it counts down from 10?
 What about so it stops at 5?
 (You might have to try a couple of times, as it is somewhat counter intuitive.
 Remember that when i is the stopping number, it stops there and does not run the loop for that value!).
 And what about decrementing by 2 instead of 1?
 And changing the string (text) that is printed at the end?